-For the above reason a bidder is expected to achieve a minimum threshold/required score for Functionality (Past Experience, Methodology, Team capability and Capacity Building and Training) of 65 (%) points, in order to qualify for further evaluation.
+For the above reason a bidder is expected to achieve a minimum threshold/required score for Functionality (Past Experience, Methodology, Team capability and Capacity Building and Training) of 65 (%) points.
 Only bidders who obtained at least 65% under the Functionality (Technical) Evaluation will be considered for further evaluation.
-Further evaluation is based on Price and Preference after the minimum score has been achieved by the bidder.